 Which to grow depends on what is important to you.
 Old-fashioned, open-pollinated corn is not as uniform in size and maturity as hybrid corn.
 For the home gardener, this means the convenience of an extended harvest from one planting.
 Hybrid corn tends to mature all at once, an advantage to some farmers.
 The new supersweet and extrasweet hybrid corns are sugary sweet and hold their sweetness in storage, but they may have weak seedling vigor, are more susceptible to ear damage by insects, and the seeds rot readily in cool soil.
 Standard, open-pollinated sweet corn is still preferred by many gardeners because of its old fashioned corn flavor.
 When pigs, chickens, horses, and cows are given a choice between open-pollinated and hybrid corn the animals invariably prefer the old open-pollinated varieties, possibly because of the higher protein content.
 For good pollination and ear development, open-pollinated corn should be planted in blocks at least 5-6 rows wide, whereas hybrid corn should be planted in blocks at least 4 rows wide.
-Note: If open-pollinated corn is new to you we suggest planting less than 1/4 lb. until you are familiar with its characteristics.
+Note: If open-pollinated corn is new to you we suggest planting less than 1⁄4 lb. until you are familiar with its characteristics.
+Open-Pollinated Sweet Corn

-Open-Pollinated Sweet Corn ASHWORTH OG S 🌞 (yellow) 69 days.
+Ashworth 06 S ★ (yellow) 69 days.
 An early maturing, widely adapted sweet corn with good flavor and dependability.
-Stalks average 5 ft. with 1-2 ears (6-7 in. long), 12 rows of yellow kernels per ear. #41101 Pkt \$3.50; #41101F (1/4 lb) \$7.25 AUNT MARY'S OG 🌞 🕿 S (white) 69 days.
+Stalks average 5 ft. with 1-2 ears (6-7 in. long), 12 rows of yellow kernels per ear. #41101 Pkt (~113 seeds) \$3.50; #41101F (1⁄4 lb) \$7.25

+AUNT MARY'S S (white) 69 days.
 [Ohio heirloom, Our stock is from the original 1800s native strain.
 Later selected for canning and commercial seed sales.]
 Aunt Mary's has attracted a loyal following among gardeners and Seed Savers.
 6-8 ft. sturdy stalks, 1-2 ears/stalk, 6-8 in. ears, most with 12-14 rows of white kernels.
-Great flavor. #41102 Pkt \$3.50

-BLACK MEXICAN OG S \geq (Mexican Sweet, Black Iroquois) (white in early milk stage, maturing to blackish-blue) 76 days.
-[1864.
-Despite its name, it appears to have originated in upper NY, and was probably derived from Iroquois Black Puckers.
-The name may have been given by a seed company trying to give novelty to its seed offerings, a practice not uncommon in the late 1800s.]
-The kernels, white at milk stage, change to blackish-blue in the late milk stage.
-Exceptional flavor.
-51⁄2 ft. plants.
-71⁄2 × $1\frac{1}{2}$ in. ears, typically with 8 rows of kernels.
-Harvest several days before kernels show color to several days afterwards.
-Though adapted to New England, it does well as an early-to-midseason crop further South. #41103 Pkt \$3.25; #41103F (1/4 lb) \$6.25

-COUNTRY GENTLEMAN OG 🔀 (Shoepeg) (white) 93 days.
+Great flavor. #41102 Pkt (~134 seeds) \$3.50 BUHL S 🜞 🗷 (yellow) 81 days.
+[From Sandhill Preservation Center via SSE member B.W.
+White 1981.]
+6-7' stalks bear 2 ears of amazingly uniform sweet yellow corn of superior quality.
+You'll have to fight the raccoons to enjoy it! #41111 Pkt (~153 seeds) \$3.75 COUNTRY GENTLEMAN OG (Shoepeg) (white) 93 days.
 [1891.]
-The

-dense, round kernels are irregularly

-arranged instead of in rows, giving

-sweet 8 in. ears remain in the milk

-stage longer than many varieties.
-2

-and creamed corn.
-Well known

-earlier, smaller varieties. #41104 Pkt \$3.50

-ears per stalk.
-A favorite for freezing
+The dense, round kernels are irregularly arranged instead of in rows, giving these ears a striking appearance.
+The sweet 8 in. ears remain in the milk stage longer than many varieties.
+2 ears per stalk.
+A favorite for freezing and creamed corn.
+Well known throughout the Hudson Valley, well adapted to the northern Mid-Atlantic.
+More resistant to corn smut than earlier, smaller varieties. #41104 Pkt (~271 seeds) \$3.50